Pajul7/Wcheck/readme.md

 Will print out SSID, MAC address, signal, quality.
 You can log the results in a json file, in the logs directory, included with the script.

+If you want to run it from outside the script directory, uncomment the line and enter the script directory's path.

 /!\ This is a small newbie script, dont judge it too harshly.